How to Test for Sugar in Food: 6 Methods That Actually Work | SugarFlag

 • Check the % Daily Value — 20% or more is high

-Quick test: If a product has more than 5g of added sugar per serving, consider it a "sugary" food for everyday consumption.
+Quick rule: More than 5g of added sugar per serving?
+That's a sugary product for everyday eating.

 Pros